ramabadash/INTSIGHTS-THREAT-INTELLIGENCE-CHALLENGE-/README.md

 #### Back:

 - **Routers division 📂**
-- **Pagination - taking from db limited number of pastes bu query 📃**
+- **Pagination - taking from db limited number of pastes by query 📃**
 - **Dates analytics 📅**
 - **NER & Sentiment analytics - in the server 💘**
 - **Implementation custom alerts 🔔**